MomenSherif/create-react-linters/README.md

 ```
 ## 🎯 Eslint
 **Find and fix problems in your JavaScript code.**\
-we are extending `airbnb` configurations. no extra rules are added.
+We are extending `airbnb` configurations.
+No extra rules are added.
 ### Provided:
 - [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb)
 - [eslint-config-airbnb-typescript](https://www.npmjs.com/package/eslint-config-airbnb-typescript) `Typescript Only`